ZJTAN97/learning_debezium/README.md

 # learning_debezium

+This repository contains a simple demo of how to get debezium set up and running with Kafka.

 The below curl command essentially sends a request to the Debezium Connect to create a connector that captures changes from a PostgreSQL database and publishes them to Kafka topics.

 ```